KDE/homerun/lib/homerunmodel.md

     - mandatory: no
     - An optional argument, passed to trigger() as well

+Functions from the Homerun::ActionList namespace simplifies the creation of actions.

 Important: This role is ignored if hasActionList is not defined or returns false.